-2 DETERMINANTS OF THE FORMATION OF THE HUMAN RIGHTS MECHANISM IN LIKERAINE
+2 DETERMINANTS OF THE FORMATION OF THE HUMAN RIGHTS MECHANISM IN UKRAINE

 First of all, it should be noted that determinism is the doctrine of the general conditionality of objective phenomena, the initial categories of which are the concepts of connection and interaction.
-The existence of a universal relationship between all phenomena and processes is the initial prerequisite for the principle of determinism.3 Based on this principle, the determinant is considered the reason that determines the occurrence of a certain phenomenon.
+Based on this principle, the determinant is considered the reason that determines the occurrence of a certain phenomenon.
 In the context of this study, this is the reason that determines the need and direction of reforming the regulatory, institutional, and functional components of the national human rights mechanism.